Review · Other Supplements

 - Is Anabolic Fasting a scam?

-- Will this build muscle while I fast?
+- Will this actually help me build muscle while fasting?

-- Fasting itself doesn't build muscle — resistance training and enough protein do that.
-The 'anabolic' label refers to nutrient timing: eating enough protein and calories on eating days to support muscle maintenance.
-The guide explains this honestly; it is not a muscle-building shortcut.
+- Fasting itself doesn't build muscle; resistance training and adequate protein do.
+The 'anabolic' label refers to nutrient timing — eating enough protein and calories on your eating days to support muscle maintenance.
+The guide explains this clearly, but it's not a muscle-building miracle.